Support: 214-635-4855

 What is the difference between Class 1 Division 1 and ATEX Zone 1?

 Both classify areas with frequently present flammable gas hazards, but they are separate certification systems.
 Class I Division 1 is the NEC (US) standard; ATEX Zone 1 is the EU/international standard.
-Equipment must carry the specific certification required for its jurisdiction — a UL-listed camera is not automatically ATEX approved.
+Equipment must carry the specific certification required for its jurisdiction — a ATEX/IECEx certified camera is not automatically ATEX approved.

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.